thousandlemons/pdf-server/README.md

 ## <a name="intro" style="color: #000;"> Introduction </a>

-### Context
+### Background

 PDF ebooks usually have table of content (TOC).
 Hence, the texts in a PDF ebook are naturally in a certain hierarchy.
 Such text and hierarchy information extracted from PDF ebooks can be used for research in machine learning (especially hierarchical text classification) and natural language processing.

+The goal of this project is to provide a tool to manage and maintain a huge database of texts extracted from PDF ebooks and allow users to access and upload data through RESTful API endpoints.
+This project enable easy sharing and hence facilitates collaboration among researchers in a team, or across different teams.

 ### Project Scope

 The purpose of this project is to provide a RESTful backend and an admin site to

-* Organize and process PDF files
+* Organize and manage PDF ebooks
-* Extract table of content (TOC) tree and store it in a relational database
-* Extract cleaned and lemmatized plain text
+* Extract TOC hierarchy and section texts from PDF ebooks
-* Maintain the hierarchical structure of the extracted texts according to the (TOC)
+* Store all data extracted from PDF ebooks in relational databases
 * Generate WordCloud images for all chapters, sections, and sub-sections
-* Access the TOC, plain text content (by chapter or section), WordCloud images and more through RESTful APIs
+* Access the TOC, text and more through and handlful RESTful APIs
+* Post your own version of processed texts of a book/chapter and share with other researchers

 ### Skills & Tools Required